mowarlee/django-rest-framework/docs/api-guide/filtering.md

 ## Django REST framework full word search filter

-The [djangorestframework-word-filter][django-rest-framework-word-search-filter] developed as alternative to `filters.SearchFilter` which will search full word in text, or exact match.
+The [djrestframework-word-filter][django-rest-framework-word-search-filter] developed as alternative to `filters.SearchFilter` which will search full word in text, or exact match.

 ## Django URL Filter